 Blanchard K, Meadows J, Gutierrez, H, Hannum C, Douglas-Durham E, Dennis A. Mixed-methods investigation of women’s experiences with second-trimester abortion care in the Midwest and Northeast United States.
 Contraception.
-December 2017; 96 (6): 401–410
+2017 Dec;96(6):401-410

 Objective(s): We studied women's experiences seeking and receiving second-trimester abortion care in two geographically and legislatively different settings to inform ways to improve abortion care access and services.

 Study Design: We conducted in-depth interviews with women who obtained second-trimester abortion care.
 Themes from the interviews were then used to inform a self-administered survey, which was completed by 108 women who received second-trimester abortion care in the Northeast and Midwest.
 We calculated descriptive statistics and used chi-squared and t-tests to compare responses.